After We Fell: Critical reception

-The review aggregator website Rotten Tomatoes reported a 0% approval rating based on 11 reviews with average of 2.91/10.
+The review aggregator website Rotten Tomatoes reported a 0% approval rating based on 11 reviews, with an average rating of 2.91/10.

 Caroline Siede of The A.V.
 Club rated the film a 'D', describing it as a "filler episode" of the franchise, saying "the problem is that most of After We Fell is too boring to even lend itself to mockery".
 Cath Clarke of The Guardian panned the film, giving it 1 star out of 5, criticizing the acting as "daytime-soap standard.
 Jade Budowski of Decider urged viewers to skip the film, describing it as "a yawn-inducing continuation of After We Collided, picking up exactly where it left off and schlepping along at a pace so slow and uneventful I kept checking how many minutes were left".
 She criticized the film's plot and runtime, saying it "feels like an eternity, dragging its way through lackluster sex scenes set to B-list pop songs and very little actual conflict".
-Writing for ScreenRant, Molly Freeman expressed that while the film may please fans of After, "it doesn't provide the same level of entertainment as the previous movies" and described the plot as "where stuff happens, but it all feels meaningless - so much so that even the melodrama loses its fun".
+Writing for Screen Rant, Molly Freeman expressed that while the film may please fans of After, "it doesn't provide the same level of entertainment as the previous movies" and described the plot as "where stuff happens, but it all feels meaningless - so much so that even the melodrama loses its fun".
 David Pardillos of Cinemanía gave the film 2 out of 5 stars, saying it is "reduced to the now classic series of outbursts of anger by Hero Fiennes-Tiffin" and "to the squared sex scenes arranged throughout its montage".
 Sabela Pillado of La Voz de Galicia was also critical, calling it a "hormonal mess with overtones of a chic soap opera" and likened it to an "unfinished chapter that you can only continue if you have seen (and will continue to watch) the other films".
 Sandra Hall of The Sydney Morning Herald awarded the film 2 stars out of 5, noting that "After We Fell is unlikely to interest fans of the popular Netflix series Sex Education, and its unfiltered treatment of the black comic aspects of teenage sexuality.

 Sequels

 In October 2020, it was announced that After We Fell and After Ever Happy were greenlit to go into back-to-back production, with Castille Landon directing both films.
 After Ever Happy was released in September 2022.
 Filming began December 28, 2020 and concluded on February 16, 2022.
 The film was released on September 7, 2022.

-On August 24, 2022, it was announced that another sequel, titled After Everything, had finished filming.
+On August 24, 2022, it was announced that final movie of franchise, titled After Everything, had finished filming.
 Langford and Fiennes Tiffin will reprise their roles.
 It will be the fifth movie in the After film series.
 It will also be the only film that will not be based on a book in the series.

-Another sequel and prequel are in development.